-We have individual appointments each term to formally discuss your daughter's progress.
+Parents' Evenings are held twice a year giving parents individual appointments to formally discuss your daughter's progress.
 However, if you have any concerns or issues that you want to discuss at other times, please do not hesitate to contact us.
 We are always available at the end of the day or via email.

-It is very helpful if you can prepare your daughter in certain tasks before she starts School, as this will make her transition into School much easier.
+It is very helpful if you can prepare your daughter in certain tasks before she starts

+School, as this will make her transition into School much easier.
 She should be able to use the toilet independently, dress and undress herself and be able to use a knife, fork and spoon appropriately at meal times.